 Millions of yen As of Dec.
-31, 2022 As of Dec.
-31, 2023 0.25% increase in discount rate ¥(2,614) ¥(2,602) 0.25% decrease in discount rate ¥2,750 ¥2,716 The abovementioned sensitivity analysis was performed by changing one assumption with all other accumption e remaining fixed
+31, 2023 As of Dec.
+31, 2024 0.25% increase in discount rate ¥(2,602) ¥(1,972) 0.25% decrease in discount rate ¥2,716 ¥3,089

 The abovementioned sensitivity analysis was performed by changing one assumption, with all other assumptions remaining fixed.
 In actual circumstances, however, multiple interrelated assumptions may change simultaneously.
 In calculating the sensitivity of the defined benefit obligation to changes in significant actuarial assumptions, the Group applies the same method as the method it uses to calculate defined benefit liabilities recognized in the consolidated statement of financial position: measuring the present value of defined benefit obligation as of the closing date of reporting period using the projected unit credit method.